RubenSandwich/EdibleEms/_posts/2017-04-18-weekly-dates:-around-the-lake.md

 ![IMG_5025.JPG](/content/IMG_5025.JPG)

-We had been craving some nature time in addition to some alone time, so this year for Ruben’s birthday I took him to Lake Stoneycreek???, a short drive away from Pittsburgh.
+We had been craving some nature time in addition to some alone time, so this year for Ruben’s birthday I took him to Lake Stoneycreek, a short drive away from Pittsburgh.

 The best part of this weekend was that I kept it a surprise from Ruben until we were about an hour away on the drive there!